pfertyk/blog/content/006-recovering-encrypted-folder.md

 ![Encrypted filenames]({filename}/images/ecryptfs-encrypted-filenames.png)

 The files might have been available for me now, but they were rather useless without the original names.
-So I had to find a better solution.
+So I had to find something better.

 ## Approach #2: `mount -t ecryptfs` (good enough)

-Another ABC was to mount the encrypted folder.
-To do this, I first had to add the filename encryption key (fnek) to the keyring:
+Another solution was to mount the encrypted folder.
+To do this, I first had to add the filename encryption key (fnek) to the keyring (using the mount passphrase):

 ```text
 xubuntu@xubuntu:~$ sudo ecryptfs-add-passphrase --fnek